united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

    You can now access the service using the IP address of the node and the port you choose.

-{{< notice warning >}}
-Port forwarding can be unstable, especially if the connection to the cluster is slow.
-If you are experiencing issues, try to create a LoadBalancer service instead.
-{{< /notice >}}

 <!-- discussion -->